mymatsubara/cheatsheet-js/src/cheatsheet/en/array.md

 ## introduction

-Use an array to store multiple items in one place:
+An `Array` is an object which can store multiple elements in sequence.

 ```javascript
 const array = ["string", 2, false];